Career and Technical Education Pathways

 CS101 – Coding in Python 1A

-Python is an excellent first programming language for students new to line-based coding in that it provides simpler syntax and semantics and higher code readability than other programming languages (such as Java and C++).
+This computer science course uses Python, a professional programming language widely used in the software industry.
+Python is an excellent first programming language for students new to line-based coding in that it provides simpler syntax, semantics, and higher code readability than other programming languages (such as Java and C++).
 This minimizes complexity and allows students to focus on core computer science concepts, problem-solving, design and programming.

 CS102 – Coding in Python 1B